 National Institute of First Assisting – in conjunction with College of Southern Nevada School of Nursing, 2012

 Adult Nurse Practitioner, American Nurse Credentialing Center (ANCC) 2005, 2010, 2015.

 Registered Adult Nurse Practitioner –2005 – present; prescriptive privileges 11/06 – present

-Darlene grew up in Durham, North Carolina and received her Bachelor of Science degree in Nursing from the University of North Carolina at Greensboro in 1982.
-She began her nursing career at Duke University, where she worked in cardio-thoracic surgery for 5 years.
+Darlene grew up in Durham, North Carolina, and received her Bachelor of Science degree in Nursing from the University of North Carolina at Greensboro in 1982.
+She began her nursing career at Duke University, where she worked in cardiothoracic surgery for 5 years.
 Darlene then spent 2 1/2 years as a traveling ICU nurse in various locations around the U.S., settling in Denver in 1988.
-She worked at Porter Hospital ICU for 3 years, then joined the transplant team there as a Transplant Coordinator in 1991, working in all aspects of kidney, pancreas and liver transplantation, and program development.
-Darlene completed a Master Degree in Science as an Adult Nurse Practitioner in 2005.
+She worked at Porter Hospital ICU for 3 years, then joined the transplant team there as a Transplant Coordinator in 1991, working in all aspects of kidney, pancreas, and liver transplantation, and program development.
+Darlene completed a Master’s Degree in Science as an Adult Nurse Practitioner in 2005.
 She continued to work in transplant as a nurse practitioner until January 2009.

 In 2009, Darlene shifted the focus of her practice to general and complex hepatobiliary surgery.
 She completed a certificate program for Registered Nurse First Assisting in 2012.
 Surgical experience also includes assisting on da Vinci Robotic laparoscopic procedures.
-She enjoyed all aspects of caring for surgical patients, with special interest in complex hepatobiliary diseases and cancers (Liver, bile duct and pancreatic diseases).
+She enjoyed all aspects of caring for surgical patients, with a special interest in complex hepatobiliary diseases and cancers (liver, bile duct, and pancreatic diseases).

 Darlene is married and has 3 adult children.
 She enjoys music, theater, reading, watching college sports (especially basketball), and gardening with her husband.